Future site of the

 The City’s Primary Circuit (PC) is a 12,470/7200 volt electrical distribution system that the City owns and operates.
 The PC received 19,285,000 kilowatt hours of electricity from Consumers Energy in 2022 and distributed it to 18,000 streetlights, traffic signals, and approximately 120 facilities throughout the city.

-With funding from the State, construction has begun to extend the PC to the Butterworth site.
-This adjacency will reduce the overall project cost and provide for easier interconnection to the PC.
+With $3 million in funding from the State of Michigan, construction has begun to extend the PC to the Butterworth site.
+This adjacency will reduce the overall project cost and provide for easier interconnection of the solar array to the PC.

 The City's Primary Objectives

-1. Supply the optimal amount of solar-powered electricity to the City’s PC, beginning in CY2026.
+1. Supply the optimal amount of solar-powered electricity to the City’s Primary Circuit, beginning in 2027.

 Documents